fossasia/eventyay-tickets/doc/developer/plugins/plugins.rst

 Think of every plugin as an independent Django application living in its own python package installed like any other python module.

-The communication between pretalx and the plugins happens using Django's `signal dispatcher`_ feature.
+The communication between pretalx and the plugins happens using Django’s `signal dispatcher`_ feature.
 The core modules of pretalx expose signals which you can read about on the next pages.